MSCA-DN-Digital-Finance/tsg/README.md

 ## 🚀 Features

-- 📈 Core generators: linear trend, periodic trend, constant value
+- 📈 Core generators: linear trend, periodic trend, constant value and more
-- 🎲 Noise wrappers: add Gaussian noise or build your own modifiers
+- 🎲 Noise wrappers: add Gaussian, Poisson, or custom noise with modular wrappers
+- 🧠 Metagenerators: combine or chain multiple generators to create complex dynamics
-- 🔁 Stateful generators with `reset()` support
+- 🔁 Stateful generators: all support `.reset()` for reproducible experiments
-- 🧱 Easy to extend with your own generator or modifier classes
+- 🧱 Easily extensible: plug in your own generators, wrappers, or agent environments

 ---